-- Excellent attendance is encouraged so that students can get the most out of their education.
-Dedication to lectures, lab work, assignments, projects, discussions, presentations, and clinical experiences is essential. - Students should attend scheduled classes, clinical rotations, satellite clinical rotations, volunteering experiences, and field trips.
+Excellent attendance is encouraged so that students can get the most out of their education.
+Dedication to lectures, lab work, assignments, projects, discussions, presentations, and clinical experiences is essential.

+- Students should attend scheduled classes, clinical rotations, satellite clinical rotations, volunteering experiences, and field trips.
 Attendance is recorded on a daily basis.
-All missed hours must be made up. - If absences cannot be avoided, students are required to call the college or clinical instructor 60 minutes prior to start time. - When a student is absent from classes, it is the student's responsibility to inform the instructor of the reason for the absence, and to arrange to make up missed assignments, tests and class work. - One (1) absence within a term may result in being placed on warning. - Two (2) absences within a term may result in being placed on a warning or probation notice. - Students having three (3) absences within one term may be placed on probation or dismissed from the program. - Students having more than three (3) absences within one term may be dismissed from the program.
+All missed hours must be made up. - o If absences cannot be avoided, students are required to call the Institute or instructor 60 minutes prior to start time. - o When a student is absent from classes, it is the student's responsibility to inform the instructor of the reason for the absence, and to arrange to make up missed assignments, tests and class work. - o One (1) absence may result in being placed on warning. - Two (2) absences may result in being placed on a warning or probation notice. - Students having three (3) absences may be placed on probation or dismissed from the program. - Students having more than three (3) absences may be dismissed from the program.